wgslr/getting-started/README.md

 You need to make sure that [those ports](#[ports]) are accessible between those machines.

 This scenario is similar to scenario 3.0.
-You are adviced to try complete scenario 3.0 before continuing.
+You are advised to try complete scenario 3.0 before continuing.
 The only difference is that we did not provide template configuration.
 So after executing those commands:

 ```bash
 ./run_onedata.sh --zone      # On first machine